rustdesk/doc.rustdesk.com/content/self-host/windows/_index.en.md

 ## Installing using NSSM

 ### Installing NSSM
-Please [download](https://nssm.cc/release/nssm-2.24.zip) and extract NSSM select the appropriate architecture to your windows system (if x86 use the contents of the win32 folder, if x64 use the contents of win64 folder).
+Please [download](https://nssm.cc/release/nssm-2.24.zip) and extract NSSM select the appropriate architecture to your Windows system (if x86 use the contents of the win32 folder, if x64 use the contents of win64 folder).
 It is also best practice to move the binary of NSSM into the `Program Files\NSSM` (NSSM once started as a service, it cannot be moved from the directory it was placed in. thus it is best to tuck it away in Program files) directory of your Installation drive (Usually the C drive).
 It is also advisable to add the path (such as `C:\Program Files\NSSM`) to the path variable.

 ### Checking if NSSM is installed properly
-If you've done everything correctly the folder `C:\Program Files\NSSM` (in this example I use the C: drive but you can use whatever drive you installed windows to or whatever path you desire) should only contain the file `nssm.exe`.
+If you've done everything correctly the folder `C:\Program Files\NSSM` (in this example I use the C: drive but you can use whatever drive you installed Windows to or whatever path you desire) should only contain the file `nssm.exe`.

 We will be using `C:\Program Files\NSSM` in this example

 Open Command prompt and run `nssm` if you see a help page you are ready to move onto the next step

 ### Run hbbr and hbbs
 Download the Windows version of [server program](https://github.com/rustdesk/rustdesk-server/releases).
 Unzip the program to the `C:\Program Files\RustDesk Server` (or anywhere you desire just make sure it doesn't change after the service is installed). now get back to Command prompt